clinical-genomics-uppsala/marple_rd_tc/docs/steps.md

 ---
 ## Alignment
-See [Alignment hydra-genetics module](https://alignment.readthedocs.io/en/latest/)/[github](https://github.com/hydra-genetics/alignment/tree/v0.4.0) for more information and documentation on the softwares used in the alignment steps.
+See **Alignment** hydra-genetics module on [ReadTheDocs](https://hydra-genetics-alignment.readthedocs.io/en/latest/) or [github](https://github.com/hydra-genetics/alignment/tree/v0.4.0) for more information and documentation on the softwares used in the alignment steps.

 ![dag plot](includes/images/alignment.png){: style="height:100%;width:100%"}